StrawberryChocolateFudge/ricardian-dao-contracts/docs/Trails.md

     	struct TrailDetails {

     	    	address creator;
-    	    	uint256 contentIndex;
     	    	bool initialized;
            	uint8 access;
     }

-The TrailDetails object defines the creator, the contentIndex is the index of the latest content added, initialized is true if the trailDetails exists.
+The TrailDetails object defines the creator, initialized is true if the trailDetails exists.
 Access is 0 if the access is private , if it's 1, then it's public.
 Private means, the arweave comments are not fetched on the front end for the trail.

-    	function getTrailContent(string memory _trailId_, uint256 _contentIndex_)
+    	function getTrailContent(string memory _trailId_)
     	external
     	view
-    	returns (string memory);
+    	returns (string[] memory);

-You can get the content at an index via this function.
+You can get the content of a trail.

-    function getTrailPaginated(
-    	string memory _trailId_,
-    	uint256 _first_,
-    	uint256 _second_,
-    	uint256 _third_,
-    	uint256 _fourth_,
-    	uint256 _fifth_
-    )
-    	external
-    	view
-    	returns (
-    	string memory,
-    	string memory,
-    	string memory,
-    	string memory,
-    	string memory
-    	)

-Get 5 ArweaveTxIds from the contents, not only one.
-Used with pagination.